The Ins and Outs of Geothermal Installations

 Put in the simplest form, a geothermal system uses the earth as its source for heating and cooling your home, instead of other common energy forms: gas, electric, oil, etc. The system is a pump that can transfer heat from the earth into your home or reverse flow and transfer heat from your home back into the ground.
 Benefits of geothermal include efficiency, safety, and a reduced carbon footprint.

 Harnessing geothermal energy happens in two different systems: open-loop and closed-loop.
 Both have different benefits and are often based on geography and land space available.

 - Pumps water from a nearby water source (like a lake or ground well) and circulates is throughout the system

-- Benefits: high-efficiency and lower costs than closed-loop
+- Higher energy efficiency and lower costs than a closed-loop

 - Ideal for multi-family dwellings